Sunday, 28 April 2019

 The same could not be said for the American five-piece Norma Jean who were up next.
 I remember hearing about this band in the past when the only metal that seemed to be talked about was the breakdown-infused death/metalcore of the late 2000s, but before this show I had never heard any of their songs.
 From the moment they started their set, I knew I was going to hate every minute of it and that sentiment is not far off what actually happened!
 Every riff was that downtuned staccato drone that the deathcore scene was built on, and the vocals from frontman Cory Brandan were just endless, monotonous screams.
 I am big fan of good harsh vocals, but vocalists like Brandan - in my opinion - are the reason why a lot of people cannot get into heavier music.
 The whole set was a tuneless endeavour, with each song sounding exactly the same as the next with no dynamics, obvious melodies, or any kind of interesting riffs to latch on to.
 This is the sort of music that vest-wearing men with neck tattoos like to punch each other in moshpits to, and it really serves little purpose beyond being the backdrop to a beating!
 This might seem like an uncharacteristically harsh review for me to write, but I simply detest this type of music and it is - I believe - partly the reason that modern metal has such a bad name in various quarters.
 I had hoped that this kind of music had not made it past about 2013, but clearly I was wrong - and a relatively muted crowd reaction compared to that that Light the Torch enjoyed showed that - at least - I was not the only one thinking this.

 After the Norma Jean horror show, I was really hoping In Flames would pick things up make the evening something to remember.
 While this show was not as good as the two that immediately preceded it during my weekend away, it was still strong and In Flames put on a powerful 90 minutes of music that included songs from all throughout their career.
 The band took to the stage behind plenty of smoke, and launched into Voices from their newly-released album I, The Mask which immediately went down well with the crowd.
 The new album seems to be somewhat of a return to form for the band, and they acknowledged this by playing five of the new tracks throughout the evening.
 Frontman Anders Fridén did not sound great at the 2017 show that I saw, but in Bristol he sounded strong.
 His harsh vocals in particular really filled the hall, which helped the heavier songs to really stand out.
 As with the Soilwork show back in February however, there was a lot of vocal 'help' going on in the form of backing tracks.
 There were a lot of times when he was singing along to a harsh vocal backing, or screaming along to a clean singing backing, which did look and sound strange.
 Bassist Bryce Paul did help him out occasionally with some backing vocals, but lots of the backing vocals - as well as all the synths and keyboards - were on a track.
 This was a bit of shame, but lots of bands use them - it was just really obvious here!
 That being said, the band still put on a great show.
 The early anthem Pinball Map went down a storm, and guitarists Björn Gelotte and former Megadeth man Chris Broderick (who is currently filling in for Niclas Engelin) teamed up perfectly for the classic melodeath riff.
 Where the Dead Ships Dwell was another early highlight, with the crowd really helping Fridén out with the vocals.
-The crowd were loud and involved throughout the night, with Fridén often engaging in entertaining banter with them between songs, and encouraging them to sing during the more anthemic pieces such as (This is Our) House.
+The crowd were loud and involved throughout the night, with Fridén often engaging in entertaining banter with them between songs, and encouraging them to sing during the more anthemic pieces such as (This Is Our) House.
 The only song that I did not really enjoying hearing live was The Chosen Pessimist, which in my opinion is an overlong dirge that crawls along with few redeeming qualities.
 It was the low point of the set, but the band exploded back with two faster, heavier numbers in Leeches and Colony - the latter getting a big cheer as it is 20 years old this year!
-The last portion of the set was mostly filled with the band's better known songs, although the new I am Above also went down really well.
+The last portion of the set was mostly filled with the band's better known songs, although the new I Am Above also went down really well.
 It is one of the heavier songs from the new album, so unsurprisingly it got everyone moving - as well as singing during the anthemic chorus.
 Cloud Connected and The Mirror's Truth have become fan favourites over the last decade or so, so also saw plenty of movement, but it was left to the more mournful The End to close out the set.
 There was no encore, and after a nineteen song set I doubt anyone seriously expected one.
 The band took their bows to big cheers from the crowd, who had clearly enjoyed their time with the Swedish metal legends!
 The setlist was:

 Voices